Truck Accidents Caused By Equipment Design And Failure

 It is important to talk with a lawyer as soon as possible after a truck accident so that the physical evidence can be preserved.
 When we take your case, we send out a letter to the commercial vehicle operator, telling him or her to preserve all related evidence.
 If this is not done, important evidence could be destroyed.

 If you or a loved one has been hurt due to equipment failure, we urge you to contact our law office.
-Give us a call at 816-283-3500 to schedule a free initial consultation with one of our personal injury attorneys.
+Give us a call at 816-897-7772 or send an email to schedule a free initial consultation with one of our personal injury attorneys.